AmishB7/AmishB7/README.md

 * 🌍  I'm based in Kathmandu, Nepal
 * ✉️  You can contact me at [contact@amishb.com.np](mailto:contact@amishb.com.np)
-* 🚀  I'm currently working as Node Js Developer at BeamLab(http://github.com/beamlabco)
+* 🚀  I'm currently working as Node Js Developer at [BeamLab](http://github.com/beamlabco)
-* 🧠  I'm learning Node JS
 * 🤝  I'm open to collaborating on Backend Projects

 ### Skills